Hafþór Júlíus Björnsson: 2020

-During his Arnold prep in February 2020, Hafþór deadlifted 455 kg for two repetitions and became the first person in history to deadlift 1,000 lbs+ for two reps.
+During his Arnold prep in February 2020, Björnsson deadlifted 455 kg for two repetitions and became the first person in history to deadlift 1,000 lbs+ for two reps.
 Two weeks later, he deadlifted 480 kg for an unofficial world record on the elephant bar, also making it the heaviest raw deadlift of all-time.
-During this prep, Hafþór also incline pressed 100 kg dumbbells for 7 repetitions, one arm overhead pressed a 146 kg Cyr dumbbell, overhead pressed a 155 kg natural stone, and lifted the Thomas Inch dumbbell.
+During this prep, Ha Björnsson þór also incline pressed 100 kg dumbbells for 7 repetitions, one arm overhead pressed a 146 kg Cyr dumbbell, overhead pressed a 155 kg natural stone, and lifted the Thomas Inch dumbbell.

-After successfully defending his crown again in 2020, Hafþór became only the second man in history to win the Arnold Strongman Classic three times in a row, after Žydrūnas Savickas.
+After successfully defending his crown again in 2020, Björnsson became only the second man in history to win the Arnold Strongman Classic three times in a row, after Žydrūnas Savickas.
 He pressed both a 136 kg Inver stone and Cyr dumbbell overhead and deadlifted 465.5 kg raw for a comfortable win.
 This win took his international title tally to 30.

-Following a 7 week prep, Hafþór deadlifted 501 kg at 'Thor's Power Gym' in Kópavogur, Iceland, while being refereed by Magnús Ver Magnússon under the sanctioning of World's Ultimate Strongman, and broke the all-time deadlift world record of 500 kg held by Eddie Hall for the past 3 years and 9 months.
+Following a 7 week prep, Björnsson deadlifted 501 kg at 'Thor's Power Gym' in Kópavogur, Iceland, while being refereed by Magnús Ver Magnússon under the sanctioning of World's Ultimate Strongman, and broke the all-time deadlift world record of 500 kg held by Eddie Hall for the past 3 years and 9 months.
 The lift was globally televised live by ESPN, and the Guinness World Records verified it as 'the heaviest deadlift of all-time'.

-After winning Iceland's Strongest Man for the tenth consecutive time, Hafþór retired from Strongman for a brief period of time to pursue his boxing journey.
+After winning Iceland's Strongest Man for the tenth consecutive time, Björnsson retired from Strongman for a brief period of time to pursue his boxing journey.

 2021–2023

-In 2022, a significantly downsized Hafþór made a guest appearance at the Rogue Invitational in Austin, Texas, and broke the weight over bar world record for the twelfth time, with a clearance of 6.17 m.
+In 2022, a significantly downsized Björnsson made a guest appearance at the Rogue Invitational in Austin, Texas, and broke the weight over bar world record for the twelfth time, with a clearance of 6.17 m.
 The following year, and still downsized, he casually lifted 109 kg in the IronMind Rolling thunder while visiting Glenolden, Pennsylvania for a promotional event.